dzavalishin/mqtt_udp/dox/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Active remote configuration is even simpler than passive one.
-Staring node just requests in a loop all the items it needs to run.
+Starting node just requests in a loop all the items it needs to run.
 Configuration server replies with settings.
 Node continues working when all critical data is received.
 Server can proactively update settings later if some of them are